huggingface/blog/accelerate-v1.md

 As previously mentioned, we're going through with this change because we foresee some radical changes in the PyTorch ecosystem very soon:

 * As part of the multiple-model DeepSpeed support, we found that while generally how DeepSpeed is currently *could* work, some heavy changes to the overall API may eventually be needed as we work to support simple wrappings to prepare models for any multiple-model training scenario.
-* With the [torchao](https://github.com/pytorch/ao) and [torchtitan](https://github.com/pytorch/torchtitan) picking up steam they hint at the future of PyTorch as a whole.
-Hinting at more native support for FP8 training, a new distributed sharding API, and support for a new version of FSDP, FSDPv2, we predict that much of the internals and general usage API of Accelerate will need to change (hopefully not too drastic) to meet these needs as the frameworks slowly become more stable.
+* With [torchao](https://github.com/pytorch/ao) and [torchtitan](https://github.com/pytorch/torchtitan) picking up steam, they hint at the future of PyTorch as a whole.
+Aiming at more native support for FP8 training, a new distributed sharding API, and support for a new version of FSDP, FSDPv2, we predict that much of the internals and general usage API of Accelerate will need to change (hopefully not too drastic) to meet these needs as the frameworks slowly become more stable.
 * Riding on `torchao`/FP8, many new frameworks are bringing in different ideas and implementations on how to make FP8 training work and be stable (`transformer_engine`, `torchao`, `MS-AMP`, `nanotron`, to name a few).
-Our aim with Accelerate is to house each of these implementations in one place with easy configurations, to let users explore and test out each one as they please intending to find the ones that wind up being the most stable and flexible in the end.
+Our aim with Accelerate is to house each of these implementations in one place with easy configurations, to let users explore and test out each one as they please, intending to find the ones that wind up being the most stable and flexible in the end.
 It's a rapidly accelerating (no pun intended) field of research, especially with NVIDIA's FP4 training support on the way, and we want to make sure that not only can we support each of these methods, but aim to provide **solid benchmarks for each** to show their tendencies out-of-the-box (with minimal tweaking) compared to native BF16 training

 We're extremely excited about the future of distributed training in the PyTorch ecosystem, and we want to make sure that Accelerate is there every step of the way providing a lower barrier to entry for these new techniques.
 By doing so, we hope the community will continue to experiment and learn together as we find the best techniques for training and scaling larger models on more complex computing systems.